-Police Officers' Retirement System
+Police Officers' Retirement System Plan Description

-Plan Description

 The City Police Officers' Retirement System (Police Officers' Plan Fund), a single-employer contributory defined benefit pension plan, was established pursuant to City Ordinance 1997-10, adopted September 2, 1997, by the City Council.
 Members of the Police Officers' Plan Fund include full-time state certified police officers.
 The funding method and determination of benefits payable are provided in various acts of the Florida Legislature (Act), which created funds, including subsequent amendments, thereto.
 The statutes provide, in general, that funds are to be accumulated from employee contributions, City contributions, state appropriations, and income from investment of accumulated funds.
 The Act also provides, should the accumulated funds at any time be insufficient to meet and pay the benefits due, the City shall supplement the Police Officers' Plan Fund by an appropriation from current funds or from any revenue which may lawfully be used for said purposes in an amount sufficient to make up the deficiency.
 The Plan is administered by a Board of Trustees comprised of two council appointees, two members of the department elected by the membership, and a fifth member elected by the other four and appointed by the council.
 Investments are reported at fair value.
 The Police Officers' Plan Fund does not issue a stand-alone financial report.
-Plan membership in the Police Officers' Plan Fund as of October 1, 2016 and 2015, the date of the latest actuarial valuation, is as follows:
+Plan membership in the Police Officers' Plan Fund is as follows: